jeremyButtler/who2023-TB-catalog-as-tsv/README.md

 #### Amino acid sequences outside of genes (Rare)

-In the 2023 catalog there are some AMR amino acid mutations that excede the genes boundries.
+In the 2023 catalog there are some AMR amino acid mutations that go over the genes range.
 These caused some problems with my tbAmr, a program I am working on.
   I tried to fix this issue, but ran into problems of the fixes failing.
 Basically, after 6 to 8 hours I decided